jkbz64/capacitor-datawedge/README.md

 The last supported version for Capacitor v4 is `capacitor-datawedge@0.2.1`

+The last supported version for Capacitor v5 is `capacitor-datawedge@0.3.1`

 ## Usage

 Enable intent output in your DataWedge profile, set `Intent delivery` to `Broadcast intent` and set `Intent action` to `com.capacitor.datawedge.RESULT_ACTION`